UranusZS/machine_learning_study/README.md

 LogisticRegression  -> the case of the logistic regression algorithm of stochastic gradient descent method
 AdaBoost            -> the case of the adaboost algorithm
+ftrl_proximal       -> ftrl proximal algorithm, a ref
+email_spam          -> a naive bayes algorithm used for email spam detection
+word2vec_comment    -> a comment in Chinese for word2vec